Skip to main content

 • Statewide Youth Services Network - provides community and evidence-based juvenile delinquency prevention programs available to youth ages six to 17 in each DFPS region.

-The Texas Campaign to Prevent Teen Pregnancy – aims to reduce teen pregnancy through research, advocacy, collaboration, and training so that every Texas teen has access to the information and resources needed to prevent unintended pregnancy.
+Healthy Futures of Texas – aims to reduce teen pregnancy through research, advocacy, collaboration, and training so that every Texas teen has access to the information and resources needed to prevent unintended pregnancy.

 Texas Network of Youth Services – strengthens services and support for Texas youth and families to help them overcome challenges and achieve healthy development.